Bere Alston: History and geography

-With a population of about 2,000, the village lies in the Bere peninsula, between the rivers Tamar and Tavy.
+With a population of about 2,259 (2021 Census), the village lies in the Bere peninsula, between the rivers Tamar and Tavy.
 Its origins lie in the once thriving local mining industry, including silver and lead, and the market gardening sector.
 At one time, the mainline trains to London would stop at the village to pick up locally grown produce destined for the capital.

 Bere Alston is about 12 km north of the centre of Plymouth as the crow flies, but the road trip requires either a long detour via Tavistock or else negotiating narrow lanes and a narrow bridge.

 Trains still run to Bere Alston railway station on the picturesque Tamar Valley Line between Plymouth and Gunnislake, and trains reverse at this station.
 There has been discussion of making the station a junction once again by reopening the former 'main line' to Tavistock, the largest town in Devon currently without a railway station.
 Occasionally, the reopening of the line through to Okehampton and Exeter is suggested, since the current Plymouth to Exeter route is dependent on an extremely vulnerable route below the sea cliffs at Dawlish Warren.

 Bere Alston elected two members to the unreformed House of Commons.
 Only a few burgage holders were entitled to vote; but as most, if not all, of these holdings were held by a single individual for most of the time that Bere Alston was a parliamentary borough, elections were seldom contested (see rotten borough).
 Its MPs included Sir George Beaumont, 7th Baronet, Peter King, 1st Baron King and Josceline Percy.
 The borough was stripped of its franchise in the Reform Act 1832.

 Once home to numerous pubs, the village now only has one public house, The Edgcumbe Hotel, on Fore Street, which at one time was also a jail and later a schoolhouse.
-There is also a modern cafe located next door to Bere Alston United Church.
+Also on Fore Street is a Co-Op, Premier, Post-Office, and a Butchers.
+There is also a modern cafe, Hope Cottage, located next door to Bere Alston United Church.

 The village is surrounded by woodland and fields.